Dense graph limits under respondent-driven sampling: Introduction

 It is also important to note that the sampling procedure analysed in this article is not representative for what is mostly being done in practice.
-In particular, we assume that after the referral chain has been sampled (or rather `revealed'), all yet unknown connections between the subjects in the sample are also revealed.
-In other words, if Subject~A refers to Subject~B and Subject~B refers to Subject~C, we assume that, in a second step, the relationship between Subjects~A and~C be revealed, too.
-In practice that last relationship typically remains unknown, unless either~A refers to~C or~C refers to~A. Again, as already mentioned, we will only analyse the graph structure of the resulting network.
+In particular, we assume that after the referral chain has been sampled (or rather ``revealed''), all yet unknown connections between the subjects in the sample are also revealed.
+In other words, if Subject A refers to Subject B and Subject B refers to Subject C, we assume that, in a second step, the relationship between Subjects A and C be revealed, also.
+In practice that last relationship typically remains unknown, unless either A refers to C or C refers to A.

-Our proof is based on subgraph counts convergence.
-Subgraph counts can be written as incomplete~$U$-statistics or generalised~$U$-statistics, but there does not seem to exist a well-established general theory that would cover ergodic sequences in the generality needed in this article.
-However, noticing that, in our model, the conditional expectation of a subgraph count, conditioned on the vertex set, is a \emph{complete}~$U$-statistic, we can resort to the well-established theory of~$U$-statistics, in particular for ergodic sequences.
-We believe that this point of view could also be fruitful for other applications.
+Our proof is based on subgraph counts convergence and ergodicity of the sampling procedure.
+Subgraph counts can be written as incomplete $U$-statistics or generalised $U$-statistics, but there does not seem to exist a well-established general theory that would cover ergodic sequences in the generality needed in this article.
+However, noticing that, in our model, the conditional expectation of a subgraph count, conditioned on the vertex set, is a \emph{complete} $U$-statistic, we can resort to the well-established theory of $U$-statistics, in particular for ergodic sequences.
+We modify the arguments of \cite{Aaronson1996} in order to deal with nonstationary sequences, which seems a more realistic assumption in the context of RDS.

+The rest of the paper is organised in the following manner.
+We conclude this section with a focussed review of the dense graph literature.
+We state the model and main results in Section~\ref{sec2} and prove them in Section~\ref{sec3}.
+We finally discuss some applications in Section~\ref{sec4}.